-- As a fourth example, the Marlborough region of New Zealand (NZ) is one of the most complex tectonic settings considered in these studies.
+As a fourth example, the Marlborough region of New Zealand (NZ) is one of the most complex tectonic settings considered in these studies.
 This complexity leaves much latitude for interpretation.
-In addition, the data are sparse with only 995 two thermochronometers applied in the region (Figure 20).
-The tectonic complexity includes changing rates of fault slip on a system of oblique but dominantly strike-slip faults, which could result in local changes of erosion rate that are not characteristic of the region as a whole.
-The youngest AFT ages are all found south of the Wairau and Alpine Faults and north of the Hope or even the Clarence Faults (see Schildgen et al., 2018, Figure S16).
+In addition, the data are sparse, with only two thermochronometers applied in the region

+(Fig. 20).
+The tectonic complexity includes changing rates of fault slip on a system of oblique but dominantly strike-slip faults, which could result in local changes in erosion rate that are not characteristic of the region as a whole.
+The youngest AFT ages are all found south of the Wairau and Alpine faults and north of the Hope or even Clarence faults (see Schildgen et al., 2018, Fig. S16).
 These are supplemented by a handful of ZFT ages in the 2 to 10 Ma range.
-In fact, there are three distinct local areas where there are nearly co-located ZFT and AFT of the correct age 1000 to constrain the erosion rate history from 6 Ma to the present; these are visible as the 3 nearly co-linear points in the 6 Ma to 4 Ma resolution or variance plots of Figure 20.
-Not coincidentally, the best resolution and variance reduction occurs along an axis connecting these 3 points (e.g., Figure 20k).
+In fact, there are three distinct local areas where there are nearly co-located ZFT and AFT of the correct age to constrain the erosion rate history from 6 Ma to the present; these are visible as the three nearly co-linear points in the 6 to 4 Ma resolution or variance plots of Fig. 20.
+Not coincidentally, the best resolution and variance reduction occurs along an axis connecting these three points (e.g. Fig. 20k).
 The two southern points sit on a common tectonic block and the northern point on a second block.
-However, the data on each of these blocks is sufficient to resolve an erosion rate history with no contribution from data points outside these blocks.
-This case is thus analogous to the models of Figure 4 or Figure 12, where - 1005 there are two adjacent blocks, one with a good distribution of ages from multiple thermochronometers, one with only old ages.
+However, the data on each of these blocks are sufficient to resolve an erosion rate history with no contribution from data points outside these blocks.
+This case is thus analogous to the models of Fig. 4 or Fig. 12, where there are two adjacent blocks, one with a good distribution of ages from multiple thermochronometers and one with only old ages.
 Just as there was no averaging across the fault in those models, we see little evidence for averaging across the fault in this natural case.
-An appropriate threshold for the resolution and reduced variance would both be about 0.5 to capture these 3 regions and only these regions with no major inclusion of the other tectonic blocks.
+An appropriate threshold for the resolution and reduced variance would both be about 0.5 to capture these three regions and only these regions with no major inclusion of the other tectonic blocks.
 Again, the NR is diffuse, broad and offset from its error, so it does not reflect the important characteristics of the inverse model result.
-In contrast, the correct threshold

-1010 value of the resolution (0.5) or even better, a similar value of the reduced variance, would nearly follow the block limiting faults.
+In contrast, the correct threshold value of the resolution (0.5) or, even better, a similar value of the reduced variance would nearly follow the block-limiting faults.